 Badlands National Park is a special stargazing destination for a number of reasons, including its remote location far from light pollution and major cities.
 You can actually go stargazing throughout Badlands National Park – including the backcountry, if you really want to escape the crowds.

-If you’re planning a trip that will take you to Badlands National Park and you want to try stargazing in Badlands, this is the resource you’ve been looking for.
+If you’re planning a Badlands National Park stargazing trip to enjoy all the park has to offer, this is the resource you’ve been looking for.
 In this post you’ll find stargazing spots in Badlands National Park, where to stay the night, and what to do during the day in Badlands too.
 Read on to plan an unforgettable stargazing trip to Badlands where you can see roughly 7,500 stars on any given night!

 Featured photo credit: tsaiproject via Flickr